-- Orientation – Students are exposed to the parameters of taking the GED, the benefits of this program, as well as the commitment required, including materials and participation.
+- Information Session – Students are exposed to the parameters of taking the GED®, the benefits of this program, as well as the commitment required, including materials and participation.

 - Assessment – Our program focuses on the critical element of determining where each student’s previous education left off.
 From that, we develop a personalized program, at a level of understanding that will ensure the student’s testing and learning success.